xojs/xo/readme.md

 Type: `boolean`
 Default: `false`

-ES2015 is parsed even without this option.
-Enabling this will give you ES2015+ support and rules.
+Enable ES2015+ rules.

-This will let you use ES2016 features like [`async`/`await`](https://github.com/lukehoban/ecmascript-asyncawait) and [decorators](https://github.com/wycats/javascript-decorators).
-For a full list of features see [Babel's experimental features](https://babeljs.io/docs/usage/experimental/) and their [Learn ES2015](https://babeljs.io/docs/learn-es2015/).
+*ES2015+ is parsed even without this option.
+You can already use ES2016 features like [`async`/`await`](https://github.com/lukehoban/ecmascript-asyncawait) and [decorators](https://github.com/wycats/javascript-decorators).
+For a full list of features see [Babel's experimental features](https://babeljs.io/docs/usage/experimental/) and their [Learn ES2015](https://babeljs.io/docs/learn-es2015/).*

 ### envs